Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Acknowledgements

 \section{Acknowledgements}

 We thank F. Carollo, R. Fazio, J. Halimeh, A. Guo, M. Heyl, M. Knap, J. Knolle, J. Marino, L. Piroli, A. Pizzi, P. Poggi, L. Santos, M. Tran and B. Zunkovic for their feedback on the manuscript and suggestions.
-N.D. acknowledges funding by the Swiss National Science Foundation (SNSF) under project funding ID:\,200021\_207537 and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+N.D. acknowledges funding by the Swiss National Science Foundation (SNSF) under project funding ID:\,200021\_207537, from the Swiss Secretariat for Education, Research and Innovation (SERI) and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC2181/1-390900948 (the Heidelberg STRUCTURES Excellence Cluster).
 A.L. acknoledges support by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 864597) and by the Swiss National Science Foundation.
 S.P. acknowledges support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -390534769.